-Walls writes with such empathy for her former self while maintaining a feeling of honesty with her readers, as she reveals both good and bad elements of her youth.
+Walls writes with such empathy for her characters while maintaining a feeling of honesty with her readers, as she reveals both good and bad elements of their youth.
 I’ve read both The Glass Castle and Half-Broke Horses, and couldn’t wait to read The Silver Star once I heard of its existence.
 I was not disappointed.
 This is the story of the resilience of women, and particularly these two sisters.
 This is the story of two people who may not have had a typical nuclear family but were still able to find family and friendship in each other and the people they meet along the way.
 This is the story of a girl who stands up against injustice despite everyone telling her to sit down and shut up, and I’m proud to read such a strong story of the resilience of youth.

 And, of course, I loved the emus.